OpenGravestones/OpenGravestones/README.md

 # Open-Gravestones

-an open source cemetery CMS for municipalities built on open standards
+Open Gravestones is an open source project to provide public domain data that is built on open standards.

 Exisiting data schema:
 * http://schema.org/Person